harakas/amd_igpu_yolo_v8/README.md

 ## Deploying for production using MIGraphX

-We want to get rid of depencies on pytorch and the ultralytics API-s.
+We want to get rid of dependencies on pytorch and the ultralytics API-s.
 Basically we just want to use the model for inference, e.g. get a version suitable for deployment.
 We achieve this by first exporting the model into an interchange format (ONNX) and from there into the MIGraphX binary format:

 ```
 $ wget https://github.com/ultralytics/assets/releases/download/v8.1.0/yolov8n.pt